thomasrichardmcevoy/FASST/EUSDefine.md

 End user support (Service desk) should be trained in any security technology which is released and be able to deal with common problems or escalate issues as required.

 ## References
+Faklaris, C. (2018).
+Social Cybersecurity and the Help Desk: New Ideas for IT Professionals to Foster Secure Workgroup Behaviors.
+In Baltimore, MD: USENIX Symposium on Usable Privacy and Security.